dbankier/nano/README.md

 ### One-Way binding

-You can use the `oneway` attribute if you want force one-way binding
+You can use the `oneway` attribute if you want force one-way binding.
+This is part of the building `nano-oneway` plug-in.

 ~~~
 <Alloy>